 For example, a common question I’m asked is what gear I use to film my YouTube videos.
 But sometimes I get asked this question regardless of the topic of the video.

 Instead of manually linking up my equipment on every video regardless of relevance, it’s much easier to guide my subscribers to a separate page of every tool I use and love.

 If you don’t already have a website, then the Amazon Influencer program custom storefront is an easy way to put up a good looking home page on Amazon.com.

 Because the Amazon Influencer program is an extension of the existing Amazon Associates program, if you are already promoting Amazon products, you’ll automatically get access to the new influencer tools once you apply.

-How To Qualify For The Amazon Influencer Program
+Is The Amazon Influencer Program Free?

 It doesn’t matter what topics you cover on your channel and influencers may participate in the program across most categories except sex, drugs, guns etc… Basically, if you talk about anything “sensitive”, you probably won’t get approved.